The Origins of 12 Christmas Traditions

 Regardless of what started the tradition, people seem to have realized the need to use a decorative stocking in place of an actual sock pretty early on.
 In 1883, The New York Times wrote:

-"In the days of the unobtrusive white stocking, no one could pretend that the stocking itself was graceful or attractive object when hanging limp and empty from the foot of the bedstead.
-Now ... even the empty stocking may be a thing of beauty, and its owner can display it with confidence both at the Christmas season and on purely secular occasions."
+"In the days of the unobtrusive white stocking, no one could pretend that the stocking itself was a graceful or attractive object when hanging limp and empty from the foot of the bedstead.
+Now, however, since the adoption of decorated stockings, ... even the empty stocking may be a thing of beauty, and its owner can display it with confidence both at the Christmas season and on purely secular occasions."

 Though it may seem like a centuries-old tradition, showing up at people’s houses to serenade them with seasonal tunes only dates back to the 19th century.
 Before that, neighbors did visit each other to impart wishes of good luck and good cheer, but not necessarily in song.
 Christmas carols themselves go back hundreds of years, minus the door-to-door part.
 The mashup of the two ideas didn’t come together until Victorian England, when caroling was part of every holiday—even May Day festivals.
 As Christmas became more commercialized, caroling for the occasion became more popular.